celluloid-demon/package-management-helper-scripts/migration-checklist-fedora-kde.md

 #### Virtualization group

 - https://docs.fedoraproject.org/en-US/quick-docs/virtualization-getting-started/

+Note: Most mount options apply to the whole filesystem and only options in the first mounted subvolume will take effect.
+This is due to lack of implementation and may change in the future.
+This means that (for example) you can’t set per-subvolume nodatacow, nodatasum, or compress using mount options.
+This should eventually be fixed, but it has proved to be difficult to implement correctly within the Linux VFS framework.

+Note: Mount options are processed in order, only the last occurrence of an option takes effect and may disable other options due to constraints (see e.g. nodatacow and compress).
+The output of mount command shows which options have been applied.

+`$ chattr +C /dir/file`

+__qcow2 supported options:__

+nocow
+If this option is set to on, it will turn off COW of the file.
+It’s only valid on btrfs, no effect on other file systems.

+Btrfs has low performance when hosting a VM image file, even more when the guest on the VM also using btrfs as file system.
+Turning off COW is a way to mitigate this bad performance.
+Generally there are two ways to turn off COW on btrfs:

+Disable it by mounting with nodatacow, then all newly created files will be NOCOW.

+For an empty file, add the NOCOW file attribute.
+That’s what this option does.

+Note: this option is only valid to new or empty files.
+If there is an existing file which is COW and has data blocks already, it couldn’t be changed to NOCOW by setting nocow=on.
+One can issue lsattr filename to check if the NOCOW flag is set or not (Capital ‘C’ is NOCOW flag).

+---

 By default the system administration is limited to the root user, if you want to enable a regular user you have to proceed as follows: